w3st-io/public/meta-developer-instagram-basic-display.md

 ## Prerequisites

-- Must have an app set up under [Meta Developers](https://developers.facebook.com/)
+- Must have an app (with type "consumer") created under a [Meta Developers](https://developers.facebook.com/) account
-- Must have “Instagram Basic Display” product under app (Only on consumer app)
+- Must have "Instagram Basic Display" product under app (Only available on app with type "consumer")

 ## Keep In Mind